ABOUT SOGYAL RINPOCHE

 Sogyal Rinpoche is the author of the highly acclaimed The Tibetan Book of Living and Dying and the founder of Rigpa, an international network of Buddhist centres and groups.
 He also founded two retreat centres— Lerab Ling in France and Dzogchen Beara in Ireland.

 Born in Eastern Tibet, Sogyal Rinpoche was recognized at an early age as the incarnation of Tertön Sogyal Lerab Lingpa, a renowned mystic and saint who was also teacher to the Thirteenth Dalai Lama.
 Rinpoche received the traditional training of a Tibetan lama under the close supervision of Jamyang Khyentse Chökyi Lodrö, one of the most outstanding spiritual masters of the twentieth century, who raised him like his very own son.

 Rinpoche went on to study with many other teachers from all schools of Tibetan Buddhism, especially Dudjom Rinpoche and Dilgo Khyentse Rinpoche.
 First as a translator and aide to his revered masters and then teaching in his own right, he visited many countries, observing the reality of individuals’ lives, and seeking to make the Tibetan Buddhist teachings relevant and meaningful to people today.

-Out of this was born his unique style of teaching, and his ability to attune these teachings to modern life, demonstrated so vividly in his ground-breaking book, The Tibetan Book of Living and Dying, which has been printed in 34 languages and is available in 80 countries.
+Out of this was born his unique style of teaching and his acute ability to attune the teachings to modern life, demonstrated so vividly in his groundbreaking book, The Tibetan Book of Living and Dying.